 ‘Preoccupied’ individuals demonstrate ambivalence, confusion, worry, frustration, or anger.
 Individuals cannot integrate positive and negative emotions and often ruminate on the negativity associated with attachment experiences.
 Characters and story themes are incomplete, vague, contradictory, and confusing.
 Thoughtful consideration of attachment situations is blurred by smoke screens of feigned happiness or confusion, and characters are rarely able to take constructive action to face problems.
 Although preoccupied individuals have an insecure attachment classification, their strategies for managing attachment related distress are consistent enough to resolve danger and fear, so this classification is also considered ‘organised’.

 ‘Unresolved’ individuals are overwhelmed and flooded by attachment fears and feelings that relationships are threatening or helpless to provide protection.
 These classifications are derived by evaluating story content defined by attachment theory as dangerous and frightening (e.g. the girl on the bench feels helpless).
 Termed ‘segregated systems,’ these story elements mark emotional dysregulation associated with feeling isolated, vulnerable, and without care or protection from attachment figures or others.
-Unresolved individuals are unable to contain these fears; their story characters remain flooded or frozen with fear.
+Unresolved individuals are unable to contain these fears; their story characters remain flooded or frozen with fear, and the stories do not reach a contained or functional solution for the character(s).
 Segregated systems markers can be differentiated between those that are normative (e.g. death in ‘Ambulance’) and traumatic markers denoting severe threat or risk (e.g. abuse, abandonment), or where the individual has become blocked from providing a response (termed “constriction”).
+‘Unresolved’ classifications are also considered ‘disorganised’ in that individuals are not considered to be able to use a consistent strategy to keep distress at bay.

+In addition to distinguishing between the four classification groups, it is also possible to distinguish between ‘secure’ and ‘insecure’ (i.e. dismissing, preoccupied or unresolved) states of mind, and between ‘organised’ (i.e. secure, dismissing or preoccupied) and ‘disorganised’ states of mind (i.e. unresolved classification).

 Psychological Therapies Outcome Scale – Intellectual Disabilities, 2nd Edition (PTOS-ID II)